 What is GHS?

 The discussion of the present-day SDS format is incomplete without explaining GHS.
-It stands for Globally Harmonized System of Classification and Labelling of Chemicals.
-It’s mainly a framework developed by the United Nations to standardize the classification and labeling of chemicals.
+It stands for a Globally Harmonized System of Classification and Labelling of Chemicals.
+It's mainly a framework developed by the United Nations to standardize the classification and labeling of chemicals.
 GHS aims to enhance the protection of human health and the environment.
-That’s why, it has mandated providing a globally harmonized approach to hazard communication.
+That's why it has mandated providing a globally harmonized approach to hazard communication.

 Key aspects of GHS include: